-The history of Escondido is located 30 miles inland from San Diego and 35 miles from the border with Mexico.
+The history of Escondido, a town located 30 miles inland from San Diego and 35 miles from the border with Mexico, is deep.
 As one of the oldest cities in San Diego County, the city is home to a wide array of historic attractions.
 Although officially incorporated in 1888, Escondido’s history is actually much more extensive.
 Native Americans lived in the region for thousands of years.
 The area of Escondido has experienced many different cultural influences throughout its span.
 Today, the city is home to more than 143,000 people–residents who share in the city’s unique heritage and past.

 Hidden Water: About Escondido’s Geography

 Escondido is a Spanish word that means “hidden.”
 Historians believe it refers to hidden water or hidden treasure.
 The area of Escondido occupies a valley that is surrounded by rocky hills and is bisected by the Escondido Creek.
 The area is home to lakes as well as Southwestern flora like chaparral brushlands and grasslands.
 Its summers are Mediterranean-like but warmer hotter than what residents of San Diego experience.
 Its winters are cooler than what nearby coastal cities experience.

 According to archaeologists, the area of Escondido as well as surrounding San Diego County has been occupied for roughly 12,000 years.
 The earliest people who settled in the region were the Diegueno, Tipai, and Ipai native tribes.
 These people are also referred to as the Kumeyaay.
 Other tribes that have made their home here historically include the Cupeno, Luiseno, and Cahuilla.
 Many of these tribes also lived in what is today the Baja Peninsula of Mexico.